Yankwokho/content-ops-starter/content/pages/index.md

         type: FeaturedItem
       - title: Our Approach
         subtitle: ''
-        text: >+
+        text: >

-          We take a personalized approach to each client's needs, working closely with them to understand their unique challenges and develop customized solutions, as their client's own IT team, with an expense of a part-time employee.
+          We act as an extension of our clients' teams, taking a personalized approach to understand their unique challenges and deliver tailored IT solutions — all at the cost of a part-time employee.
         image:
           url: /images/icon3.svg
           altText: Featured icon three